TiagoMA90/digital-nomads/README.md

 <img src="media/readme_img/headernavpanel.png" alt="Navigation & Header">

 ## Footer
 - The Footer is best defined by Bootstrap's template.
-It features a slogan on the left side and on the right, the Social Media links.
-At the very bottom, a copyright notice.
+It features a slogan on the left side and on the right, the Social Media links (Facebook, Instagram, Youtube, Twitter & Github).
+At the very bottom, a copyright notice followe by a Contact Us link to a form.
 - Above the Footer is the rest of the image shared with the Header: the keyboard of a laptop.
 - Users can open the Social Media links and respective pages on new tabs.